-In today’s economy, it seems that health plan deductibles and monthly premiums will continue to rise.
+Payment collection is so important in today’s economy especially since it seems that health plan deductibles and monthly premiums will continue to rise.
 Patients’ increasing financial obligations are something all medical practices need to be aware of.
 It is unrealistic to expect that every patient will be able to make their full payment up front every time.
 However, your practice cannot simply afford to forego attempts to collect patient payments.
 Medical Economics estimates that 33 percent of a practice’s revenue comes directly from patients.
 Medical practices that want to stay financially sound will need to successfully manage patient payment collections.

 Is there a way for your practice to balance collecting payment while preserving the practice-patient relationship?
 Here are recommended steps to help manage this delicate but critical part of your practice’s financial health.

 Verify Eligibility at Check-In